 Not pictured - enough food for two people for a full day (e.g. onigiri, ramen, crackers, cheese, sandwiches, etc...).

 The Xpac VX07 & VX21 material is durable and water resistant.
 The material does not feel supple, rather it feels stiff.
 The pack is impressively light weight, coming in at a claimed 8.75 ounces.
 While much of the ultralight gear out there feels like it will barely survive a season this pack feels solid and well built.
 My impression is that it will last a very long time.

 I have used the elastic shock cord on the outside of the pack to carry wet gear and even a really cool Yezo sika deer antler (蝦夷鹿) that I discovered at the bottom of a deep pool.
-You can carry a net in it as well, but I haven’t used one in my five years of Tenkara fishing – so I can’t vouch for this.
+You could almost certainly carry a net in it as well (but I have not used one in my five years of Tenkara fishing - so I cannot vouch for this).

 Things to Note:

 There is no padding against the back so some care is needed when loading the pack.

 I ordered the pack with a waist belt because I knew I would be accessing remote drainages by bicycle and I did not want the pack swinging around.
 However, on two occasions the waist strap came undone.
 The first time my bear mace fell off, the second time I almost lost my Helle Temagami knife forever!
 The issue can be easily fixed though by adding a plastic tri-slide to the strap and doubling the free end through it (once you have doubled it through the tri-slide that is attached permanently to the pack).

 Overall I am very satisfied with the Zimmerbuilt Tailwaters Pack.
 At $95 it is a great deal.
 If you are in the market for a Tenkara pack you would be remiss to not seriously consider what Zimmerbuilt is offering.